 - For TOT/LBID/TMD collection, property owner or manager to submit TOT/LBID/TMD form per each business license each month

-- If Property Manager to e-file on behalf of property owner, then Property Manager shall provide list of properites on an annual basis (July), with monthly updates as needed.
+- If property manager to e-file on behalf of property owner, then property manager shall provide a list of properties on an annual basis (July), with monthly updates as needed.

-Applicants will need to supply the following materials as part of their application.
-Please note that while these items do not need to be drawn by a professional, they must include the dimensions:
+Applicants will need to supply the following materials as part of their Short-Term Rental or Homestay Permit application.
+Please note that while these items do not need to be drawn by a professional, they must include the dimensions.